phitsc/txtproc/README.md

     dub test

-The executable which is built like this will run all the tests specified in all `.txt` files underneath test.
+The executable which is built like this will run all the tests specified in all `*.txt` files in the test sub-directory.